afunnydev/cryos-website/content/professionals/cryovizion.en.md

-+++
-date = "2017-05-09T12:50:31-04:00"
-draft = false
+---
+date: 2017-05-09T12:50:31-04:00
-title = "Cryos Technologies | CryoVizion for podiatrists" description = "The CryoVizion imaging system allows postural health professionals to have a clear and exhaustive vision of their patients’ posture." layout = "cryovizion" type = "produits" translatedslug = "produits/cryovizion"
+description: The CryoVizion imaging system allows postural health professionals to have a clear and exhaustive vision of their patients’ posture.
-+++
+draft: false
+layout: cryovizion
+title: Cryos Technologies | CryoVizion for podiatrists
+translatedslug: produits/cryovizion
+type: produits
+---